- Find the location of bicycle repair stations in Boroondara

-Be predicatable and aware
+Be predictable and aware

 Being predictable means being in a visible place on the road and riding in a straight line, not steering in and out around parked cars.
 This also involves claiming space on the road as rightfully yours to occupy.

-Of course, the amount of space claimed will be determined by the speed of traffic and room for vehicles to detour around you.
+The amount of space claimed will be determined by the speed of traffic and room for vehicles to detour around you.
 Use common sense.